 P.O.V.
-(Point of View) is new project from Rural Media.
-Supported by Esmée Fairbairn Foundation, P.O.V. will give the chance for rural 14-25 year olds across Herefordshire to speak their minds, share their thoughts, feelings and experiences, and influence government policy directly effecting their lives.
+(Point of View) is a new project from Rural Media.
+Supported by Esmée Fairbairn Foundation, P.O.V. will give the chance for rural 14-25-year-olds across Herefordshire to speak their minds, share their thoughts, feelings, experiences, and influence government policy directly affecting their lives.

-In short, this project will enpower rural young people to speak their minds, get their voices heard and make a difference.
+In short, this project will empower rural young people to speak their minds, get their voices heard, and make a difference.

 From October 2020 to March 2021, rural young people living in Herefordshire will be consulted through surveys, interviews, one-to-one testimonies and creative consultation.
 The project aims to boost social mobility, life skills and career opportunities for hundreds of unheard rural young people, channeling their lived experience into compelling, creative advocacy and shine a spotlight on their lives to bring about change.

 If you're 14-25 and are keen to have your say, take a look at the P.O.V. survey here